Dorian Abbot

 Dorian Schuyler Abbot is an American geophysicist.
-He is an associate professor at the University of Chicago.
+He is a professor at the University of Chicago.

 Education

-Abbot completed a A.B.
-(2004) in physics and a S.M.
-(2004) and Ph.D.
-(2008) in applied mathematics at the Harvard John A. Paulson School of Engineering and Applied Sciences.
+Abbot was educated at Harvard University, where he earned a Bachelor of Arts in 2004 in physics, then received a Master of Science (2004) and Ph.D.
+(2008) in applied mathematics from the Harvard John A. Paulson School of Engineering and Applied Sciences.
 His dissertation was titled A high-latitude convective cloud feedback.
 Abbot's doctoral advisor was Eli Tziperman.
 From 2008 to 2009, he was a postdoctoral researcher in the Department of Earth and Planetary Sciences at Harvard University.
 Abbot conducted post doctoral research in geophysical sciences from 2009 to 2011 at the University of Chicago.

 Career

 Abbot became an assistant professor of geophysical sciences at University of Chicago in 2011.
-He became an associate professor in 2015.
+He became an associate professor in 2015 and a full professor in 2024.
 Abbot uses low-order mathematical models and numerical models to research climates, paleoclimates, planetary habitability, and exoplanets.

-In early 2020, Abbot was invited to give the John Carlson Lecture at the Massachusetts Institute of Technology, a public science outreach event, which was delayed to 2021; however, his lecture was cancelled in 2021 after protesters cited a Newsweek editorial co-written by Abbot with Stanford professor Ivan Marinovic.
-In the editorial Abbot and Marinovic argued for greater focus on academic excellence and individual achievement in University admissions, suggested scrapping legacy and athletic admission advantages and criticized some aspects of Equity, Diversity and Inclusion initiatives; in the last paragraph they made a comparison to the purging of academics in Nazi Germany.
-MIT explained the cancellation by stating that the public outreach lecture was meant to showcase a role model who inspires a broad group of young people, and they instead invited Abbot to give a standard departmental seminar at MIT.
-Abbot ultimately delivered his lecture on planetary science to a large audience hosted by the James Madison Program in American Ideals and Institutions at Princeton University on the same day as the canceled event.
-Abbot was a guest on Tucker Carlson Tonight and CNN to discuss the cancellation and received a Hero of Intellectual Freedom Award from the American Council of Trustees and Alumni.